Entanglement measures and non-equilibrium dynamics of quantum many-body systems: a path integral approach: Bose-Hubbard Model

 \section{Bose-Hubbard Model}

 In this section, we shall apply the results obtained in Sec.\ \ref{genform2} to compute several entanglement measures of the two-dimensional Bose-Hubbard model which can be described by a quadratic action within a strong coupling mean-field theory \cite{dupuis1}.
-In what follows, we shall obtain entanglement measures for this model both in its pristine form and in the presence of artificial gauge fields \cite{kush1,sinha1}.
+In what follows, we shall obtain entanglement measures for this model { on a bipartite 2D square lattice} both in its pristine form and in the presence of artificial gauge fields \cite{kush1,sinha1}.
 The former topic shall be discussed in Sec.\ \ref{bhm1} while the latter shall be addressed in Sec.\ \ref{bhm2}.